-Where a subject of the right to constitutional complaint has missed the date for submitting a constitutional complaint due to the unavailability of a full text of the judicial judgment, he or she shall have the right to petition in his or her constitutional complaint for the renewal of the missed term.
+Where a subject of the right to constitutional complaint has missed the date for submitting a constitutional complaint due to the unavailability of the full text of the court decision, he or she shall have the right to petition in his or her constitutional complaint for the renewal of the missed term.

 VIII.
 According to Article 8 of the Law, which sets the limits of the powers of the Constitutional Court, the Court shall consider conformity to the Constitution of Ukraine (constitutionality) of applicable acts (specific provisions thereof).

 However, for the purpose of protecting or restoring the rights of a person, the Court shall consider conformity to the Constitution of Ukraine (constitutionality) of an ineffective act (specific provisions thereof) which is still applied to the legal relations that have arisen during the operation thereof.

 IX.
 Due to the fact that a significant number of petitions are submitted to the Constitutional Court of Ukraine (as well as to the constitutional courts of other countries) in violation of the Law, the Law and the Rules of Procedure provide for a special procedure for their preliminary processing by the Secretariat.

 Thus, in accordance with Article 57.2 of the Law, paragraph 8 § 39 of the Rules of Procedure, the Secretariat shall conduct preliminary review of applications for compliance with the requirements established by Articles 55, 56 and 74.1 of the Law.